handshake/handshake.github.io/about.md

 ### Our Challenges

+Increasing the reach of great brands, and improving the lives of their team is a big challenge.
+Solving this one problem requires great UX, extremely fast and extensible data-stores, and a framework allowing for trivial integration with their existing tools.

+#### Faster Than The Pen

+Before Handshake, the state-of-the-art in sales was pen and paper.
+Orders were taken by hand, faxed, and hand-entered into an [ERP](http://en.wikipedia.org/wiki/Enterprise_resource_planning) by a data-entry specialists.
+Providing a better experience starts with being simpler and faster than pen and paper.
+Sounds simple right?
+Well, it turns out that the pen is pretty fast, especially when you use short-hand.
+This one challenge leads us to continuously explore new and increasingly efficient interfaces for our users.

+#### De-Construct

+#### Integrate

 ### Our Stack

 We try to use the right tool for the job, and as few tools as are necessary to get the job done.
 Our minimalistic stack is optimized for heterogony, flexibility and interoperability.
 We reserve the right to change our mind, and our stack, to meet the needs of emerging problems: